Symptoms and diagnosis of non-Hodgkin lymphoma

 - A painless swelling in the lymph nodes in one area of the body, for example, in your neck, armpit or groin.
 These lumps may come and go.

-- People with low-grade lymphoma may have few or no symptoms.
+- People with low-grade NHL may have few or no symptoms.

 Other symptoms (known as B symptoms)

 - Night sweats – these can be drenching

 Lymphoma symptoms in other areas of the body

 You can have lymphoma diagnosed in other areas of your body, for example, your stomach, bowel, skin or brain.
 In these cases the symptoms can be quite different.
 For example: